Illustrated History photo.

 In 1900, the judge was elected to serve a six-year term on the Idaho Supreme Court, beginning in 1901.
 He therefore participated in an appeal review for Diamondfield Jack's case.
 Oddly enough, Stockslager did not recuse himself from the ruling.
 The appeal only bought more time: The court pushed back the hanging date.
 (In fact, the Idaho courts never did change Jack’s status.
 That was left [blog, Dec 17] to the Board of Pardons, a panel consisting of the governor, secretary-of-state, and attorney general.)

 Stockslager ran unsuccessfully for Idaho governor in 1907 and tried, also unsuccessfully, for a U. S. Senate seat in 1909.
-Except for one more term as district judge, he engaged in private practice until his retirement.
-He died in March 1933.
+Except for one more term as district judge, he engaged in private practice, first in Hailey and then in Shoshone, until his retirement.
+In 1919, Stockslager led the effort to create Jerome County (Idaho Statesman, January 14, 1919) from portions of Lincoln, Gooding, and Minidoka counties.
+The Act creating the new country passed on February 8.

 |References: [Blue], [Hawley], [Illust-State]|